mataruzz/ROS2_servo_motion/README.md

 </p>
 The micro-servo S90 is a small, lightweight motorized device commonly used with Raspberry Pi or Arduino boards to control the precise movement of mechanical parts.
 It is compact, low-cost, and ideal for applications such as robotics, automation, and remote-controlled systems.

-The <em>primary objective</em> of this repository is to develop and incorporate the hardware interface, enabling the utilization within the ROS (Robot Operating System) framework.
+The <em>primary objective</em> of this repository is to develop and incorporate the hardware interface, enabling the utilization within the ROS2 (Robot Operating System) framework.

 &NewLine;